 I also realise it's more unusual for a man to have that wiring than a woman.
 I first heard Blue played by a friend's older sister in 1970, and have liked Joni Mitchell, in an on-again/off-again relationship, ever since.
-"Like" is a silly word to choose, really: I like salted peanuts, Greene King Abbot Ale, the Welsh Borders and the colour Naples Yellow No. 2.
+"Like" is a silly word to choose, really: I like salted peanuts, Greene King Abbot Ale, and the Welsh Borders.
 My appreciation of La Mitchell is on a different plane altogether.
 What word to choose for it?
 Love?
 Well, the feeling is rather less than the love I might feel for a real person (come on, I've never met the woman, or even seen her perform live -- for all I know, she's really a collective of bearded yodelling counter-tenors living on a farm in Bavaria), but definitely includes some of the exasperation and devotion, dedication and repulsion that love might involve.

 Given how sublime so many of her songs are, it's interesting how little covered they have been.
 Other than a couple of early hits, Mitchell covers are both infrequent and usually unsuccessful.
 Other singer-songwriters have written songs which others can perform, often better -- even great stylists in their own right, like Bob Dylan or Leonard Cohen -- but JM is almost literally inimitable.